ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 - CRUD ownership helpers coming from schema `common`,
 - guest preference persistence on the server,
 - external role assignment in `Keycloak`.

+## URL And UI Boundary

+`app_member` currently exposes no standalone end-user page, no public route, and no dedicated template.

+Its Django `views.py` is currently empty.

+Its user-facing contribution is indirect:

+- reusable forms consumed by `app_main`,
+- reusable permission helpers consumed by other apps,
+- a shared context processor for site popups,
+- local persistence models used by `app_song` and by authentication/runtime services.

 ## Source Of Truth And Database Boundaries